opengisch/QField/doc/dev.md

 ### Using system packages

 This will use your system packages.
-Make soure you have installed the appropriate `-dev` or `-devel` packages using your system package manager.
+Make sure you have installed the appropriate `-dev` or `-devel` packages using your system package manager.
 This is much faster to build than the using vcpkg and often the preferred development method.